StevenTammen/bibledocs.org/content/site/content-types/_index.md

 I have long run an online Bible study group.
 This section contains descriptions of the studies we have done over time, with links to the corresponding YouTube playlists.
 We do not move particularly fast, but we also try to avoid seriously-off-topic rabbit trails.

 Please note that these videos are posted "as is" and are not corrected or improved over time.
 For this reason, you should err on the side of trusting the written content on this site more than anything that shows up in the videos.
-(For a more thorough discussion, [see below](/about-the-site/#caveats-with-recordings-of-study-groups)).
+(For a more thorough discussion, see [/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies](/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies)).
 I am simply offering the video recordings because it costs me very little effort to do so, and some people may find them helpful, even if they are not always perfect.

-If you are interested in participating in the Bible study, [see here](/online-bible-studies/).
+If you are interested in participating in the Bible study, [see here](/site/online-bible-studies/).

 ## Greek resources

 This section contains pages pertaining to the study of Ancient Greek, particularly the Greek of the New Testament and its time.

 Some pages may link to videos from a Greek study group that I run (if discussion in the video is relevant to the page), and some of these videos, in turn, may link to pages on the site.
 In general, I would recommend focusing on the written content on the pages, as it will always be kept up to date, whereas the videos will not ever receive changes or corrections over time.
-(For a more thorough discussion, [see below](/about-the-site/#caveats-with-recordings-of-study-groups)).
+(For a more thorough discussion, see [/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies](/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies)).
 I am simply offering the video recordings because it costs me very little effort to do so, and some people may find them helpful, even if they are not always perfect.

-If you are interested in participating in the Greek study, [see here](/online-bible-studies/).
+If you are interested in participating in the Greek study, [see here](/site/online-bible-studies/).

 ## Hebrew resources

 This section contains pages pertaining to the study of Biblical Hebrew.

 Some pages may link to videos from a Hebrew study group that I run (if discussion in the video is relevant to the page), and some of these videos, in turn, may link to pages on the site.
 In general, I would recommend focusing on the written content on the pages, as it will always be kept up to date, whereas the videos will not ever receive changes or corrections over time.
-(For a more thorough discussion, [see below](/about-the-site/#caveats-with-recordings-of-study-groups)).
+(For a more thorough discussion, see [/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies](/site/recordings-of-online-bible-studies/#caveats-with-these-recordings-of-the-online-bible-studies)).
 I am simply offering the video recordings because it costs me very little effort to do so, and some people may find them helpful, even if they are not always perfect.

-If you are interested in participating in the Hebrew study, [see here](/online-bible-studies/).
+If you are interested in participating in the Hebrew study, [see here](/site/online-bible-studies/).